-Elements
+Design Elements

 Build-to areas designate an area along the public right-of-way where the front building façade should be located, to define the public domain and introduce street activating uses in areas where promoting pedestrian activity is desirable.
 Build-to-areas allow for some flexibility in locating the street wall within pre-established distances away from the public right-of-way.
-The Zoning Ordinance establishes a maximum setback from the public right-of -way for a standard method project.
+For properties zoned CRT, the Zoning Ordinance establishes a maximum setback from the public right-of-way for a standard method project.
 Setbacks for optional method projects are determined during the regulatory review process, but locating building facades as close as possible to the right-of-way is strongly encouraged.